Andrea Polli

 Her work has appeared widely in over one hundred exhibitions and performances both nationally and internationally including the Whitney Museum of American Art Artport and the Field Museum of Natural History.
 She has received numerous grants, residencies, including a residency at Eyebeam, and awards including the Fulbright Specialist Program (2011) and the UNESCO Digital Arts Award (2003).
 She is currently an Associate Professor of Art and Ecology at the University of New Mexico.

+"Philadelphia has come a long way in improving the quality of the air we breathe."
+Philadelphia Air Management Services, 2017.

 Education

 Polli has a Master of Fine Arts in time arts from the School of the Art Institute of Chicago.
 She has a PhD in computing, communications and electronics from the University of Plymouth, UK.

 As an educator, Polli has developed new media programs at Robert Morris College and Columbia College in Chicago.
 She was voted 2000/2001 Teacher of the Year at Columbia in recognition of her work connecting students to the wider community through collaborative projects.

 From 2005 to 2008 she served as the director of the Integrated Media Arts Masters of Fine Arts Program at Hunter College in New York City.
-She later became an associate professor of Art and Ecology with appointments in the College of Fine Arts and School of Engineering at the University of New Mexico, where she directs the Social Media Workgroup, a lab at the University's Center for Advanced Research Computing.
+Additionally, Polli became an associate professor of Art and Ecology with appointments in the College of Fine Arts and School of Engineering at the University of New Mexico, there she directs the Social Media Workgroup, a lab at the University's Center for Advanced Research Computing. which focuses on exploring the intersection of social media and digital technology for environmental engagement.
+Polli currently holds the Mesa Del Sol Endowed Chair in Digital Media at the University of New Mexico, where she directs STEAM initiatives that combine science, technology, engineering, art, and math.
+Her joint appointment in the College of Fine Arts and the School of Engineering reflects a rare institutional model for cross-disciplinary environmental research and pedagogy.

+"University of New Mexico Faculty Profile."
+University of New Mexico, 2020.